TheBlupper/ctf_writeups/idek2022/Hardest Demon Bloodbath by Riot/README.md

     exit()
 ```

-The level format used for Geomtry Dash is very minimalistic.
+The level format used for Geometry Dash is very minimalistic.
 A world is simply a list of objects, separated by semicolons, and each object is a dictionary with numeric keys corresponding to certain properties of objects, separated by commas.
 The type of object (i.e spike, wall, etc.) is key `1` and the X and Y position are in `2` and `3`.

 For example: the object id for a spike is `8` (I used [this](https://github.com/Rekkonnect/GDAPI/tree/master/GDAPI/GDAPI/Enumerations/GeometryDash) for reference), so if a spike sits at position `(13, 37)` then the object in the level-string would look like.
 ```